svlad-90/livelooping/md/looper-mux/looper-mux.md

 So, in sum, you have 4 loopers * 4 tracks = 16 tracks to work with.

 Someone would say that it is not enough, and it would be better to have an unlimited number of tracks.
-I'm saying:
+But I'm saying that:
 - It is already more than in the majority of the available physical loopers
 - Constraints increase your creativity
 - Do not judge yet, as there is a resampling functionality, which allows you to resample multiple tracks back to any other track.
 Be patient :)